Beaudry Provincial Park

-Beaudry Provincial Park is an approximately 953.4 ha park located along the Assiniboine River west of the town of Headingley, Manitoba.
+Beaudry Provincial Park is a 953.4 ha park located along the Assiniboine River west of the town of Headingley, Manitoba, about 10 km west of Winnipeg.

 Beaudry Provincial Park was designated a provincial park by the Government of Manitoba in 1974.
 The park is considered to be a Class III protected area under the IUCN protected area management categories.

 The park is located within the Winnipeg Ecodistrict in the Lake Manitoba Plain Ecoregion within the Prairies Ecozone.